The image featured at the top of the about us page #1

 Weaknesses

-Limited functionality
+Limited feature depth and overall functionality

-Disorganized dashboard
+Disorganized dashboard that makes navigation difficult

 Opportunities

-Keep all accounts up to date
+Keep all accounts and balances consistently up to date

 Threats